antarctica/ops-data-store/README.md

 - check test data can be created using an LDAP user
 - check the web server can be accessed using an LDAP login
 - check the Air Unit conversion process is working (requires some test waypoints/routes and the webserver)
-- verify the Back up Sentry conversion monitor is running and ok for the new instance
+- verify the back-up Sentry conversion monitor is running and ok for the new instance
 - verify the Air Unit conversion Sentry monitor is running and ok for the new instance

 ## Upgrading